dogweather/rails-docker-compose/README.md

 ## What you get

 * One-line dev environment setup and launch: `docker-compose up`.
-* Just one easy-to-install dependency to get coding on a new computer: Docker.
+* One easy-to-install dependency to get coding on a new computer: Docker.
 (Versus two complex ones when using Vagrant.)
 * Development-oriented config: Source code is mounted so that changes in the container appear on the host, and vice-versa.
 * Fast re-builds because the `DOCKERFILE` is written to help Docker cache the images.
 * Syncing with Postgres startup delay.